awsdocs/amazon-s3-developer-guide/doc_source/list-obj-version-enabled-bucket.md

 | 2 | Set the value of version\-id\-marker to the version ID returned in NextVersionIdMarker in the previous response\. |
 | 3 | Send a GET Bucket versions request using key\-marker and version\-id\-marker\. |

-**Example Retrieving Objects Starting with a Specified Key and Version ID**
+**Example Retrieving objects starting with a specified key and version ID**

 ```
 1. GET /?versions&key-marker=myObject&version-id-marker=298459348571 HTTP/1.1